NITHISH74/EXPERIMENT--02-Interfacing-a-Digital-output-LED-to-LPC2148-ARM-7-Microcontroller-/README.md

 •	5 volts tolerant quick general purpose Input/output pins in a small LQFP64 package.
 •	Outside interrupt pins-21.
 •	60 MHz of utmost CPU CLK-clock obtainable from the programmable-on-chip phase locked loop by resolving time is 100 μs.
-•	The incorporated oscillator on the chip will work by an exterior crystal that ranges from 1 MHz-25 MHz
-•	The modes for power-conserving mainly comprise idle & power down.
-•	For extra power optimization, there are individual enable or disable of peripheral functions and peripheral CLK scaling.

 ![image](https://user-images.githubusercontent.com/36288975/189275248-cf9f4001-be11-4773-ba86-517bec062fa5.png)